parbhaaat/IBM-HR-Attrition-Analytics/README.md

 ## Dataset

 IBM HR Analytics Employee Attrition dataset — fictional data created by IBM data scientists.
 1,470 rows, 35 columns.
 No nulls.

----

-## How to Run

-1. Clone this repository
-2. Open `HR_Attrition_Cleaning.ipynb` in Jupyter and run all cells
-3. Open `HR_Attrition_SQL.ipynb` to run SQL queries
-4. Open Power BI Desktop and load `HR_analytics_cleaned.csv`
-5. Recreate the dashboard or view `HR_Dashboard.pdf`

----

-*This project was built for portfolio and learning purposes.*